Aleee-ggr/ing-sw-2024-franzese-geronimi-guarisco-ieva/README.md

 should also work.
 Because those steps may vary depending on your configurations the safe bet is always using WSL with Ubuntu or a UNIX-based system.

-### macOS apple silicon pre-setup:
+### MacOS Apple Silicon pre-setup:
 If you are running a MacBook with Apple Silicon you should use a supported version of javaFX.
 we recomend [azul](https://www.azul.com/downloads/?version=java-22&os=macos&architecture=arm-64-bit&package=jdk-fx#zulu) sdk version 22

 ### Every OS:
-to compile the project move into the root project folder use the command:
+To compile the project move into the root project folder use the command:
 ```
 mvn package shade:shade
 ```